 You are responsible for abiding by all the conditions and terms of your apartment housing contract.

 You are responsible for abiding by all documents, including electronic or digital copies sent to you by the university and apartment housing.

 Writing inappropriate and/or offensive language or symbols on dry erase boards, walks, or other areas frequented by the public is prohibited.

 - Persons under the age of 21 are not permitted to possess or consume alcoholic beverages.

 - Alcohol may not be used in public areas of apartment housing, including but not limited to balconies, breezeways, elevators, laundry rooms, parking lots, picnic or grassy areas, recreational areas, stairwells, or anywhere else in the community.

 - To protect the health and safety of residents and their guests, alcoholic beverages may not be served at private or sponsored events held in meeting rooms or other public areas.

-- Beer contained in any form of keg is prohibited.
+- Beer contained in any form of a keg is prohibited.

 Bonfires or campfires are prohibited on apartment housing property unless specifically authorized.
-To obtain information and permits, visit Office of Insurance, Loss Control & Claims webpage.
+To obtain information and open–burn permits, visit Office of Insurance, Loss Control, & Claims.